 • Deadline: The due date for the task.

-• Priority Level: Categorization of tasks based on urgency or importance.
+• Priority Level: Categorisation of tasks based on urgency or importance.

 • Notes or Instructions: Additional information relevant to the task.